manatlan/htagweb/README.md

 It's not the official way to expose htag's apps on the web.
 But I'm currently exploring that (because it's a lot lot simpler ;-).
 Like ANY OTHERS htag runners : the live of a Htag's app is between the websocket open and the websocket close.
 So if you refresh the page : it will always rebuild all.
 Others runners avoid this, and make a lot of magics (on web side) to keep the same instance running for the same user.

+BTW, it's the only "web runner", with WebWS, which works with the new [Tag.update](https://manatlan.github.io/htag/tag_update/) feature !